vfarcic/cncf-demo/manuscript/registry/docker-hub.md

-# Store Container Image in a Registry with Docker Hub (Distribution)
+# Store Container Image in a Registry with Docker Hub

 TODO: Intro